Listed buildings…What are you talking about?

 We have written about listed buildings before, and so I thought it was about time we explained what they actually are, in case you do not already know.

 Listed buildings in the UK are buildings which have been placed on the Statutory List of Buildings of Special Architectural or Historic interest, there are just over 500,000 buildings in the UK to which this applies.

 A listed building cannot be demolished, extended or altered without getting special permissions given by the local planning authority.
-Only certain churches are exempt from this, but in any case the church organisation will operate its own permissions procedure.
-The particular permission which is required for a Listed Building is Listed Building Consent, and is in addition to Planning Permission and Building Regulation Approval that will probably be needed too.
-Usually Listed Building Consent is given (or refused) by a Historic Building Department, and this is more often than not, part of the Planning Department within a councils organizational structure.
-However, it is not uncommon for the Planning Department to give an approval but the Historic Building Department to refuse (or visa versa).
+Only certain churches are exempt from this, but in any case, the church organisation will operate its own permissions procedure.
+The particular permission which is required for a Listed Building is Listed Building Consent and is in addition to Planning Permission and Building Regulation Approval that will probably be needed too.
+Usually Listed Building Consent is given (or refused) by a Historic Building Department, and this is more often than not, part of the Planning Department within a council's organizational structure.
+However, it is not uncommon for the Planning Department to give approval but for the Historic Building Department to refuse (or visa versa).

-There are three grades of listed building, and they are as follows:
+There are three grades of a listed building, and they are as follows:

 Grade 1 – Grade 1 listed buildings are buildings of exceptional interest, sometimes they’re considered to be internationally interesting.
 Only around 2.5% of listed buildings are grade 1.